 So I set out to make my own.
 I read the ingredients on the label of my almost empty Tessemae’s bottle, and tried to recreate it at home.
 After a few tries, I got it right!
 A perfect Tessemae’s BBQ sauce copycat recipe.

 This BBQ sauce is made with balsamic vinegar, tomato paste, pitted dates, dijon mustard, coconut aminos, garlic powder, onion powder, salt and pepper.
 That’s it!
-All real ingredients that make it a paleo, Whole30 approved, gluten free, dairy free, sugar free and vegan BBQ sauce.
+All real ingredients that make it a paleo, Whole30 approved, gluten free, dairy free, refined sugar free and vegan BBQ sauce.